cloudfoundry/diego-notes/README.md

 # Diego: The Big Picture, The Deep Dive

-This describes the world *as it will be* when the next pile of stories are completed.

-Also.
-I probably missed something(s) ;)
+This describes the Diego state machine for running Tasks and LRPs in detail.

 This document is not concerned with:

-- the Receptor API (we have docs for that)
+- the Receptor API (documented [here](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/README.md))
-- the details around how the Executor runs steps/recipes/monitor actions/run actions/etc../etc..
+- details around how the Executor runs Actions
-- anything that begins with "CC"
-- anything to do with emitting routes (though I should add that since it's going to be relevant)

 ## The Rep-Executor(-Garden) Cycle